aasrita796/Stopwatch/README.md

 # Stopwatch
-A simple and elegant stopwatch web application built using HTML, CSS, and JavaScript.
-It offers accurate real-time tracking of hours, minutes, seconds, and milliseconds.
-This project is ideal for beginners looking to understand DOM manipulation and JavaScript timing functions.
+A clean and responsive stopwatch built with HTML, CSS, and JavaScript.
+Track time down to milliseconds with start, stop, and reset controls — perfect for learning DOM manipulation and JavaScript timers.

-Features
+🚀 Features

-Start, stop, and reset functionality
+Real-time tracking (HH:MM:SS:MS)

-Displays time in HH:MM:SS:MS format
+Start, stop, and reset buttons

-Smooth UI with responsive button interactions
+Minimal, stylish UI

-Clean and minimal design using modern CSS
+Beginner-friendly code

-Technologies Used
+🧩 How to Run

-HTML
+Download or clone this repo

-CSS
+Open index.html in your browser

-JavaScript
+Use the buttons to control the stopwatch

-How to Use
+📁 Files

-Clone or download this repository.
+index.html – App structure

-Open the index.html file in your browser.
+styles.css – Styling and layout

-Click Start to begin timing, Stop to pause, and Reset to clear the timer.
+index.js – Stopwatch logic